Holic75/Baldurs-gate-dnd-3.5/README.md

 ### PALADIN
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapon.
+– May wear any armor and use any weapon and shield (excluding large shield).
 – May use Lay On Hands ability once per day for every 2 points of Charisma above 10 to heal a target for 2 Hit Points per level of the Paladin.
 – Starting from level 6 Lay On Hands ability also cures disease.
 – Starting from level 9 Lay On Hands ability also cures poison.